Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 3. create student-score on data folder to fetch records on the database
 4. edit student-grade.php to make the dropddown appear when click
 5. revise student-grade.php webpage in Teachers
+6. create new table to store type of test see database schema for more info
+7. create test-type in data folder within teacher to fetch all records
+8. create student-grade-add.php within teacher folder and display dropdowns